Summer Wilderness Course

 • Course Registration

-We will also send you more information (Documents on Arrival, Travel, Gear/ Equipment) and the Invoice, along with our General terms and conditions as well as a Liability waiver that we will ask you to sign.
+Once we received your registration, we will send you more information (Documents on Arrival, Travel, Gear/ Equipment) and the Invoice, along with our Liability waiver that we will ask you to sign.

-Further, we will ask you for additional information in a questionnaire on health/ food preferences/ emergency contact/ allergies/ rental options and contact sharing consent for travel coordination.
+Further, we will ask you for additional information in a questionnaire on health/ food preferences/ emergency contact/ allergies/ rental and contact sharing consent for travel coordination.

 • Payment